raiden-network/raiden/ob-review/README.md

 I have to admit that when I saw this, I had no clue what was going on.
 Also the variables that are basically a lot of fixtures returning constants where a mystery to me.

 In my understading, parametrizing a test with only one parameter is not doing anything other than generating a different name for the single test.
-If that parameter is not even used in the test that means that there either black magic is going on or there removal was forgotten during a refactoring.
-In this case it's black magic I guess (at least to me).
+If that parameter is not even used in the test that means that either black magic is going on or their removal was forgotten during a refactoring.
+In this case it was black magic (at least to me) :)

 So what you are doing is basically sending the value from the top fixture from the test up to some other test relying on this behaviour ... right?